 -

 The Maintenance Nightmare: This is the single biggest hidden cost and the primary reason the treadmill never stops.
 Modern applications change constantly, and with every UI update, test scripts break.
-As detailed in Bug0's 2025 QA Reality Check, developers can spend up to 40% of their time fixing these brittle, flaky tests.
+As the 2026 quality tax analysis breaks down, developers can spend up to 40% of their time fixing these brittle, flaky tests.
 For a team of skilled developers, this lost productivity represents a massive, often untracked, financial drain.

 -